Tom Arnold Claims He Could Take Down Donald Trump

 In October, nearly a month before Election Day, Trump’s reputation took a hard hit after a video recorded in 2005 of Trump admitting to groping women leaked on the Internet.
 When making his claims, Tom Arnold could have been inspired by the October story and wanted to get similar attention from the media.

 In the 2005 video recorded on an Access Hollywood bus, Trump is heard discussing a failed attempt to seduce an unnamed woman.
-The now U.S. President-elect revealed that he had tried to “f***” that women but she was married.
+The now-U.S. President-elect revealed that he had tried to “f***” that woman but she was married.

 [Featured Image by Jason Merritt/Getty Images]